 6. Students shall maintain a minimum Grade Point Average of 2.0 for all Wells and Wells-affiliated courses.

 7. Students may earn no more than 4 semester hours of credit during any given January Intersession.

 8. No more than six semester hours of courses graded “S/U” may be used toward the major.

 9. A student may not elect a double concentration within a major.

 10. There is a limit of eight semester hours of credit toward the minimum 120 semester hours of credit required for graduation for courses that bear fewer than three semester hours of credit in the following two categories: physical education courses, and arts and performance courses (except those taken to meet requirements toward the major or minor).

 11. There is a maximum of 12 semester hours of credit for internships and 12 semester hours of credit for independent study counts toward the 120 required for graduation.

 12. There is a maximum of 8 semester hours of credit for tutorials counts toward the 120 required for graduation.

 ***Semester hours in excess of the above stated limits will require the same number of semester hours in excess of 120 in order to graduate.

 Except for students in 3/2 or 3/4 articulation programs, students with senior standing may participate in Commencement activities “degree expected” if all requirements for the major, the senior comprehensive evaluation and at least 114 semester hours will have been completed.
-Such students would be expected to complete the remaining work by the end of the calendar year.
-Students in a 3/2 or 3/4 articulation program shall be expected to follow the terms of the program and may participate in Commencement activities when the work at Wells shall have been completed.
+Such students are expected to complete the remaining work by the end of the calendar year.
+Students in a 3/2 or 3/4 articulation program are expected to follow the terms of the program and may participate in Commencement activities when the work at Wells is completed.
 The Registrar determines eligibility to participate in Commencement activities degree expected.